-Dietland Recap: We All Need To Worry
+Dietland Recap: We All Need to Worry

 It’s straight from this exchange that Kitty returns to her office, which she apparently trashed in the aftermath of her meeting with Stanley.
 Plum, waiting there to drop off her piece on Stella, immediately tries to help Kitty straighten up, but Kitty refuses her assistance: “Besides, you’ve done enough.”
 No more should Plum count on the vague promises Kitty had made about Plum’s future at Daisy Chain, because Kitty has traced the blame for her downfall to Plum’s characterization of Kitty’s girls as pro-Jennifer, and she is pissed: “Do you know what I went through to get here?
 What I really went through?
 I sucked a lot of dick.
 The actual dick was a picnic compared to the assholes I had to flatter and humor and cater to, while the whole goddamn time I was smarter, and better at the job.
 But I did it.
 I smiled and nodded and took loads of shit, all to get to the day Stanley would say, ‘Do what you want, Kitty!
 I trust you!’
 What did I do?
 I listened to you.”
 Unceremoniously, Kitty fires Plum — who, perhaps in shock, reacts by immediately resuming her efforts to pick up Kitty’s office.
 She babbles that she loves her job, she’s going to get bypass surgery because of Kitty, she’s going to write about the experience and credit Kitty as her inspiration!
 “Please, Kitty,” she begs.
 “All I’ve ever wanted to be is a writer.
 A real one.”
 Kitty walks around her desk, gets close, and says:

 So: Plum’s still smarting from this setback when she meets her last date.
 Jack (the suddenly ubiquitous Drew Gehling) makes an even better first impression than Aiden, saying, “They told me you were stunning, but: color me stunned.”
 Plum is suspicious of his compliments, and accuses him of being into “big chicks”; he cheerfully admits he is, which she supposes is better than the alternative, and when he suggests that she have a burger, she starts to refuse, due to her diet, but then changes her mind.
-Jack proceeds to get her something from each of the food trucks parked in their vicinity, lasciviously watching as she eats it all and, when she says she’s getting full, urging her to have more: “‘Cause when you eat it, I get so hard…You’re my dream girl.”
+Jack proceeds to get her something from each of the food trucks parked in their vicinity, lasciviously watching as she eats it all and, when she says she’s getting full, urging her to have more: “‘Cause when you eat it, I get so hard …You’re my dream girl.”
 Plum decides she isn’t interested in participating in Jack’s fetish and rejects him: “You should climb back into the slimy little cuck cage you crawled out of.”
 Getting drenched under her own personal rain cloud, Plum VOs, “Kitty’d said it: I was a basement-dwelling malcontent.
-And that’s how I felt – like a creature.
+And that’s how I felt — like a creature.
 Less than human.
 What did it matter what a creature does?
 Who cares about consequences when you aren’t even afforded the consideration of a dog?”

-…and Dominic emerges from the shadows to punch him.
-Plum has spent the episode checking in with Dominic to report on her interactions with Verena, and trying, at his urging, to maneuver her into sharing intel Dominic might link to Jennifer.
+… and Dominic emerges from the shadows to punch him.
+Plum has spent the episode checking in with Dominic to report on her interactions with Verena, and trying, at his urging, to maneuver her way into sharing intel Dominic might link to Jennifer.
 All they really end up with is a pic Plum snapped of a framed photo of Verena with a woman both Plum and Dominic think they recognize but can’t place, the rest of the time taken up with Plum’s flirty attempts to get to know him.
 When Stella Cross’s murder had Plum, once again, doubting her safety while investigating Verena, Dominic had promised to protect her, and we saw before she did that he was shadowing her on her date with Jack.
 Her physical assault by a stranger, however, leads Dominic to call on his old partner Bobby (Marc Blucas) so that Dominic can give his statement, which means Dominic can no longer pretend to Plum that he’s still on the force; he also admits that he pretended to be single, like her, so that she’d open up to him, but that actually, he’s not.
 And also he has kids.
 Plum’s purpose sharpens: “A creature doesn’t feel.
 A creature can be punched, lied to, abused, debased, ridiculed.
 But there’s freedom in that.
 If you don’t feel, you can’t care.
 And if you can’t care, you can do anything.”

 Plum heads from this confession (in what seems to be Times Square, where we see a digital billboard lit up with Leeta’s image, identifying her as a “fugitive on the run” and “the face of Jennifer?”) straight to Calliope House.
 She’s spent all her interactions with Verena during this episode advancing Dominic’s agenda, but now she’s here to repudiate it, telling Verena: